Medicine Hat: Sports

 The city is home to the Medicine Hat Tigers, a major junior ice hockey team in the Western Hockey League (WHL).
 Established in 1970, the team has won seven division titles, five WHL league championships and back-to-back Canadian Hockey League (CHL) Memorial Cup national championships in 1987 and 1988 in its history.
 Numerous Tigers alumni moved on to play in the National Hockey League (NHL).
 Lanny McDonald played WHL hockey for the Medicine Hat Tigers.
 He played in 1971–1972 and scored 50 goals and assisted on 64 goals.
 In 1972–1973 seasons he scored 62 goals and 77 assists.
 They play at Co-op Place which opened in 2015 and replaced the 40-year-old Medicine Hat Arena.

 The city is also home to the Medicine Hat Mavericks, a summer collegiate baseball team in the Western Canadian Baseball League (WCBL).
 Established in 2003, the team plays at Athletic Park stadium, formerly home to the Medicine Hat Blue Jays, in the River Flats neighbourhood adjacent to downtown.

 Government

 In 2012 the riding of Medicine Hat was renamed to Medicine Hat—Cardston—Warner.
 Jim Hillyer of the Conservative Party of Canada (CPC) was elected in the 2015 election.
 Hillyer died in 2016 and in a special by-election, held on October 24, 2016, Glen Motz (CPC) was elected.

 LaVar Payne (CPC) was the Member of Parliament for Medicine Hat since October 2008, and was re-elected in the 2011 election.
 He announced in 2014 that he would not be running in the next election in October 2015.
 Previous to Payne the MP was Monte Solberg (CPC).

 Medicine Hat has two provincial ridings.
-One is named Cypress-Medicine Hat, and is represented by Drew Barnes formerly of the United Conservative Party (UCP), while the other one is named Brooks-Medicine Hat, and is represented by Michaela Glasgo of the United Conservative Party.
+One is named Cypress-Medicine Hat, and is represented by Justin Wright of the United Conservative Party (UCP), while the other one is named Brooks-Medicine Hat, and is represented by Danielle Smith of the United Conservative Party.